supercrafter333/theWarn/README.md

 ### TODOs
-- configurate ban time after the 3rd warn
+There's not anything for TODO!

 ### WIP (work-in-progress)
-There's not anything work in progress!
+- [X] configurate ban time after the 3rd warn [BETA]

 ### License
 This plugin is licensed with the [GNU General Public License](/LICENSE)!
 Plugin by supercrafter333!